derFreemaker/refl-cpp/README.md

 - [critical] add easy build hook for projects
 - add reflection for enums
 - more error information

-## Limitations

-### Template Functions, ...
-Anything that needs a template parameter is out of the question.

-## Contribute
-The project is not in a state where contribution is easily possible.
-If necessity comes I will work on that just open a pull request.

 ## Dependencies
 these are getting managed through [CPM.cmake](https://github.com/cpm-cmake/CPM.cmake)